 Are Lawnmower Blades Interchangeable?

 Generally speaking, whether a lawnmower blade is universal or mower-specific depends on several factors.
-Today though, there are manufacturers that produce blades that are universal.
+Today, though, there are manufacturers that produce universal blades.

 In order for a lawnmower blade to be interchangeable, it needs to match the characteristics of your type of lawnmower.

-Never use the wrong blade: this won’t just harm you, but also the machine.
-A mower blade tip travels at more than 200 mph so you don’t want to take any risks!
+Never use the wrong blade: it will harm you and the machine.
+A mower blade tip travels at more than 200 mph, so you don’t want to take any risks!

 What Are the Types of Lawnmower Blades Available?